ARM-software/AVH/DoxyGen/simulation/src/main.md

 \mainpage Overview

 The **Arm Fixed Virtual Platforms (FVP)** provide a functional accurate simulation of an Arm-based SoC and can be automated for scalable deployment in the CI development flow.

-This virtual platform can be used standalone or with development tools such as <a href="https://developer.arm.com/tools-and-software/embedded/arm-development-studio" target="_blank"><b>Arm Development Studio</b></a> or <a href="https://developer.arm.com/tools-and-software/embedded/keil-mdk" target="_blank"><b>Arm Keil MDK</b></a> with debug and trace capabilities supported as well.
+The virtual platforms can be used standalone via command prompt or with development tools such as <a href="https://developer.arm.com/tools-and-software/embedded/arm-development-studio" target="_blank"><b>Arm Development Studio</b></a> or <a href="https://developer.arm.com/tools-and-software/embedded/keil-mdk" target="_blank"><b>Arm Keil MDK</b></a>, both in cloud-native or desktop environments.
+See [Infrastructure chapter](../../infrastructure/index.html) for additional details.

 # Virtual Interfaces {#Virtual_Interfaces}